-The Committee generally meets on a monthly basis, with additional meetings convened by any member of the Committee as the need arises.
+The Committee generally meets monthly, with additional meetings convened by any member of the Committee as the need arises.
 Meetings of the Committee are open to all Board Members and guests invited by the Committee.
 The Committee may request any officer or employee of the Company, outside counsels, external auditors, or consultants to attend a meeting or to meet with any members of the Committee.